codeforequity-at/botium-speech-processing/README.md

 [![license](https://img.shields.io/github/license/mashape/apistatus.svg)]()

-Botium Speech Processing is a unified, developer-friendly API to various Speech-To-Text and Text-To-Speech services.
+Botium Speech Processing is a unified, developer-friendly API to the best available Speech-To-Text and Text-To-Speech services.

+## What is it ?

+This is a *get-shit-done*-style collection of the best free and Open Source speech recognition products, the configuration options are rudimentary: it is *highly opinionated* about the included tools, just get the shit done.

+* With [Kaldi](https://kaldi-asr.org/) a reasonable speech recogniction performance is available with freely available data sources.
+* [MaryTTS](http://mary.dfki.de/) is currently the best freely available speech synthesis software
+* [SoX](http://sox.sourceforge.net/) is the _swiss army-knife_ for audio file processing

+While the included tools in most cases cannot compete with the big cloud-based products, for lots of applications the trade-off between price and quality is at least reasonable.

+**Read about the project history [here](https://chatbotslife.com/full-blown-open-source-speech-processing-server-available-on-github-4fb88a54d338)**

+### Possible Applications

+Some examples what you can do with this:

+* Synthesize audio tracks for Youtube tutorials
+* Build voice-enabled chatbot services (for example, IVR systems)
+* Classification of audio file transcriptions
+* [Automated Testing](https://chatbotslife.com/testing-alexa-skills-with-avs-mocha-and-botium-f6c22549f66e) of Voice services with [Botium](https://medium.com/@floriantreml/botium-in-a-nutshell-part-1-overview-f8d0ceaf8fb4)

+## Installation

-## Software and Hardware Requirements
+### Software and Hardware Requirements

-* Several gigs of RAM and 20GB free HD space
+* Several gigs of RAM and 40GB free HD space
 * Internet connectivity
 * [docker](https://docs.docker.com/)
 * [docker-compose](https://docs.docker.com/compose/)

-## Installation
+### Build Docker Containers

 Clone or download this repository and start with docker-compose: